-- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to accelerate demonstration and commercialization and overcome key market barriers; - The degree to which the proposed project is likely to lead to increased highquality employment and manufacturing in the U.S.; - The degree to which the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards and current applications); - The degree to which the proposed project incorporates applicant or team members from minority serving institutions (e.g., historically Black colleges and universities); and partnerships with minority business enterprises, minority owned businesses, woman owned businesses, veteran owned businesses, or American Indian tribes;
+- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to accelerate demonstration and commercialization and overcome key market barriers; - The degree to which the proposed project is likely to lead to increased highquality employment and manufacturing in the United States; - The degree to which the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards and current applications); - The degree to which the proposed project incorporates applicant or team members from Minority Serving Institutions (e.g., Historically Black Colleges and Universities (HBCUs)/Other Minority Institutions (OMIs)); and partnerships with Minority Business Enterprises, minority-owned businesses, woman-owned businesses, veteran-owned businesses, or Indian tribes;

-- The degree to which the proposed project, when compared to the existing DOE project portfolio and other projects to be selected from the subject FOA, contributes to the total portfolio meeting the goals reflected in the Community Benefits Plan criteria; and - The degree to which the proposed project will employ procurement of U.S. iron, steel, manufactured products, and construction materials. - The degree to which the proposed project avoids duplication/overlap with other publicly or privately funded work. - The degree to which the proposed project supports complementary efforts or projects, which, when taken together, will best achieve the research goals and objectives. - The degree to which the proposed project enables new and expanding market segments. - The degree to which the project's solution or strategy will maximize deployment or replication. - The degree to which the project promotes increased coordination with nongovernmental entities for demonstration of technologies and research applications to facilitate technology transfer.
+- The degree to which the proposed project, when compared to the existing DOE project portfolio and other projects to be selected from the subject FOA, contributes to the total portfolio meeting the goals reflected in the Community Benefits Plan criteria; and - The degree to which the proposed project will employ procurement of U.S. iron, steel, manufactured products, and construction materials.